UK Government Loans

 - Every time you book a course which you would like paid for by your student loan, please notify the Programme Administrator.
 If your loan has not been confirmed when you book a course, you will have to pay a deposit which will be returned once your loan is agreed.

 - You may claim the course fee for OUSSA from your student loan, but the loan will not cover accommodation or meal costs.

 - When you have booked all the courses you intend to take, please let the Widening Access Assistant know so that your loan amount can be adjusted down.

 UK Master’s Loans

-A new £10,000 government loans scheme for full-time and part-time master’s courses will come into effect for applicants starting a course in 2016-17.
+A new £10,000 government loans scheme for full-time and part-time master’s courses has come into effect for applicants starting a course in 2016-17.
 Applications are now open and should be made via the Student Loans Company website.